Frank Sawyer (writer): Career as Riverkeeper

-Unfortunately the effects of the clean up did not last more than a few years.
-By the late 1950s the river's health started to decline again.
+The effects of the clean-up did not last more than a few years, and by the late 1950s the river's health started to decline again.
 Organic mud from rotting leaves built up in a few areas but the main problem was the lack of growth in the fish despite an apparent abundance of fly.
 It once again became necessary to conduct large scale stocking of trout to meet fishing demands.
 The remedy this time was the addition of fine chalk powder in large quantities throughout the fishery.
 Sawyer's discovery on the importance of chalk was made partly by accident and remained controversial long after his death.
 Sawyer noticed that when one of the lakes in the fishery was dredged, a large amount of chalk was washed into suspension.
 A few months later the trout in the lake had grown much fatter and were markedly bigger than the fish in the main river.
 Sawyer identified that the chalk cleared the water, broke down organic matter and caused an explosion in insect, snail and crustacean numbers – all important food sources for trout.
 Sawyer set about adding chalk to the entire fishery.
 The results were astounding and similar chalking carried out in France achieved equally marked results.
 Unfortunately, the use of chalk failed to gain much traction in fishery management as the practice of stocking large, easy to catch farm reared trout was becoming more widespread.
 The health of the water and food supply was much less relevant as the farm reared fish were often caught within days of being stocked and had enough fat to last a season.
 The natural regeneration of trout ceased to be a factor in fishery management and the water only had to be healthy enough to keep the trout alive long enough to be caught.
 The SDFFA and other more traditional fisheries continued to work on natural regeneration and healthy waters but the demands of chalking six miles of river were too much for a fishery working on a tight budget and the SDFFA adopted a stocking policy using trout reared in its own stock ponds.